stackerboy/gitlabsync/README.md

-# Sync GitLab Repository between on-premise to cloud
+# Sync GitLab Repository from On-premise to AWS

-## This project involves
+## This project demonstrates a simple scripted apporach on how to scale you GitLab repository to AWS